 And Daedalum takes its influences!

 One of the main pillars of the album is the discreet, but very skillful use of electronics.
-The keyboard contribution by Pasquale Barile really underlines the production well, without being overwhelming.
+The keyboard contribution by Pasquale Barile really underlines the production well, without being overwhelming (Nightwish, anyone?).
 Same goes with the synthesizers, even if some of that stuff sails dangerously close to the poppy realm at times.
-So, in other words, Revenience neatly navigated around this black rock that Amaranthe shipwrecked on so badly.
+So, in other words, Revenience neatly navigated around this black rock that Amaranthe likes to shipwreck on all the time.

 The strategically placed growls uttered by Simone Spolzino on Daedalum complement the overall tune, not the other way around as is often the case.
 And I really appreciate that they did not play the Beauty and the Beast game.
 At least not too much to be obnoxious.
 All of this complements the female front Debora Ceneri quite well, who quite expertly leads through the tracks.